Frequently Asked Questions

 When is the deadline to apply?

 The PEGS program accepts students on a rolling admissions basis.
-For the 2019 academic year, the application deadline for full consideration is February 28th, 2018.
+The application deadline for full consideration is February 28th, 2019.
 To be eligible for advanced registration, your application packet (online application, resume) must be received by that date.
 Upon a competitive review of complete applications, finalists will be invited to campus for personal interviews.